Yaler is a relay infrastructure for secure access to embedded systems

 Trusted by makers, small business and enterprise customers

-Once the YalerTunnel command line tool, or a Yaler library, has been installed on the device, end-users just plug in their device to access it from any browser or phone at a known, stable URL.
+Once our Linux daemon or Yaler library is installed, end-users just plug in your product to enable access from any browser or phone at a known, stable URL.

-Yaler relay provides addressability and accessibility
+The Yaler relay provides addressability and accessibility:

 Used in building and home automation, environmental monitoring, tele-medicine and more.

 Yaler GmbH is located at Langstrasse 12, 8004 Zürich, Switzerland.
 Note our privacy and security policies.
 To keep in touch, subscribe to our blog or follow @yaler.